KhushbooDhull/Machine-Learning-Projects/README.md

 # Machine Learning Projects
- Working on industry-based machine learning projects to understand models in better way.
+ Working on industry-based machine learning projects to understand the models in a better way.